ilhamfirdaa/football-info/README.md

-This project was created with create-react-app.
+This project was created with create-react-app, material ui for styling, axios for fetch api.
+I use eslint, husky and lint-staged while development.

 After cloning repository, follow instruction below.

 In the project directory, you can run: